xiaolin-han/MS3-method/README.md

 # MS3-method
-This is the matlab code corresponding to the spectral super-resolution article, which has been submitted to the IEEE Journal of Selected Topics in Earth Observations and Remote Sensing.
+This matlab code will be uploaded as soon as possible after the corresponding paper is accepted.